RenaldasZ/language-learning-widget/README.md

 - On startup, the widget will display today's English word and its translation.
 - Enter any English word in the input box and click "Translate to Lithuanian" to see its translation.
 - Participate in the quiz to test your knowledge by selecting the correct Lithuanian translation from the provided options.
+- Each correct answer increases your score, with higher scores boosting the score multiplier.
+- If you select an incorrect answer, a life is deducted.
+Losing all lives will trigger a game over and reset your progress.
 - If words cannot be translated, they are added to the untranslatable word list.

 ## Project Structure